-Heather Graham, 50, Sizzles In Black Leather Miniskirt And Stockings: ‘Felt Cute…Might Delete Later’
+Heather Graham, 50, Sizzles In Black Leather Miniskirt And Stockings: 'Felt Cute...Might Delete Later'

 "So cute!!" one fan exclaimed.

-“My kind of outfit,” a second person declared, adding a heart-eyes symbol to emphasize their compliment.
+"My kind of outfit," declared a second person, adding a heart-eyes symbol to emphasize their compliment.

 "My dream girl," a third supporter remarked, following the words with a red heart.

-“You look awesome!!” a fourth person raved.
+"You look awesome!!" raved a fourth person.

 Those who chose not to convey their adoration in words left strings of affectionate emoji.